 The most important idea behind the A Day in the Life at City Plaza project is that it presents portraits of humans with pasts as well as futures.
-This project opposes the concept that people who have been forcibly displaced from their countries through war deserve more recognition than only to be labelled as ‘refugees’ or ‘victims’.
+This project says that those who have been forcibly displaced from their countries deserve more recognition than only to be labelled as ‘refugees’ or ‘victims’.
 It is our responsibility to humanise the people behind the numbers and the headlines.

 Through this blog individuals from Syria, Kurdistan, Pakistan, Afghanistan, Palestine, Italy, Spain, Albania, England, Scotland, France and Greece have shared their thoughts on and love of their home here at City Plaza.
-Through their words, stories and portraits everyone who has been part of this project so far has been part of the creation of a platform which presents both a diary and documentation of the day to day life of City Plaza Refugee Accommodation and Solidarity Space.
+Through their words, stories and portraits everyone who has been part of this project so far has been part of creating this diary and documentation of the day to day life of City Plaza Refugee Accommodation and Solidarity Space.

 Portraits taken for the 29 articles published so far for A Day in the Life at City Plaza

-After 4 months living at City Plaza, my 3 words to describe this project:
+After 4 months of living at City Plaza, my 3 words to describe this project:

 Solidarity, empowerment, hope